 Many species of ticks pose a danger to human health as they transmit disease from an infected host to those that are healthy.
 Parasitic worms, viruses, bacteria, spirochetes and rickettsias are a few of the more frequently transmitted organisms to residents of Pennsylvania.
 The most dangerous are the spirochetes which cause Lyme disease, and rickettsias which cause Rocky Mountain Spotted Fever.

-Read on to learn more about this pesky Summer nuisance and what preventative measures you can take to protect your home or business (and the family, friends, pets or employees that inhabit them), or if an infestation has occurred, immediately seek the help of our Pittsburgh Pest Control experts today!
+Read on to learn more about this pesky Summer nuisance and what preventative measures you can take to protect your home or business (and the family, friends, pets or employees that inhabit them), or if an infestation has occurred, immediately seek the help of our Quality Pro-Certified Pittsburgh pest control experts today!
 (412) 252-5200

 Removing Ticks From Your Body